 There’s inventory management, product quality assurance, shipment, delivery…the list is long.

-Plus you’re also in charge of the user experience on your online store.
-One dropped ball in the flow can lead to leaks in your funnel.
+Plus you’re also in charge of the user experience in your online store.
+A dropped ball in the flow can lead to leaks in your funnel.

 It’s not easy to manage it all.
 But here’s the thing: